Pipe Ten supports all major VPN (Virtual Private Network) technologies to encapsulate data in-flight between users, servers and networks.

-Inclusive shared OpenVPN service is provided by Pipe Ten for customers wishing to securely access services hosted on Pipe Ten networks.
+An inclusive shared OpenVPN service is provided by Pipe Ten for customers wishing to securely access services hosted on Pipe Ten networks.

 Dedicated OpenVPN (or L2TP over IPSec) Services

-Provisioned as a resource dedicated and bespoke to the customer and their hosting environments, Pipe Ten’s dedicated OpenVPN services can provide a high level of assurance and support higher user volumes than can otherwise be achieved using a shared or free VPN service.
+Provisioned as a resource dedicated and bespoke to the customer and their hosting environments, Pipe Ten’s dedicated OpenVPN services can provide a high level of assurance and also support higher user volumes than can otherwise be achieved using a shared or free VPN service.

-Where OpenVPN AS is used Licensing may be purchased via Pipe Ten, or directly with OpenVPN.
+Where OpenVPN AS is used licensing may be purchased via Pipe Ten, or directly with OpenVPN.

 Dedicated IPSec Services

 Permanent VPN connections are typically deployed at the customer firewall level using IPSec for the purposes of connecting and encapsulating data between networks in different locations or with different providers.